21-22 LCMS Health and Safety Plan

 Mask/Face Covering use:

-- LCMS will follow the local and state guidelines for mask/face covering use.
+- LCMS will follow the approved board policy for mask/face covering use.

 - Counselors will be available for students in need of social and emotional support for individual meetings or group meetings that meet safety protocols.

 Reporting student absences:

 - Parents should call the attendance line at 208-350-4271 to report a student absence.

 - If the absence is due to an appointment, when possible, please email or fax the doctor note to the head secretary.
 If not possible to send the note digitally, notes can be brought to the office by the student.

 - Parents should call the school if the LCMS student has tested positive for COVID-19.

 - Before and after school drop off should only happen in the designated lanes.
 Dropoff should not occur before 8:05am (8:15 on Wednesdays).
 Pick up must occur no later than 3:10pm.

 - Students are not permitted to congregate or loiter on campus.